mlbonatelli/Bacterial-DNA-Assembly/Pipeline.md

 samtools sort canu_assemble-arrowcorr-illumina-alig-paired.bam -o canu_assemble-arrowcorr-illumina-alig-paired-sorted.bam
 `

-Then we do the index of these files.
+Then you will need to do the index of these files.

 `
 samtools index canu_assemble-arrowcorr-illumina-alig-single-sorted.bam